 Table 3 in Appendix B shows the dollar amount of the aggregate brokerage commissions paid by each Fund; the amount of commissions paid to an affiliate of each Fund, the Adviser, Subadviser or the Distributor; the percentage of brokerage commissions paid to an affiliate of each Fund, the Adviser, Subadviser or the Distributor; and the percentage of transactions executed by an affiliate of each Fund, the Adviser, Subadviser or the Distributor.
-The data provided is since commencement of operations on July 18, 2014.
+The data provided is for the last three fiscal years.